GuillaumeRemy92/assignment5-alignment/README.md

-Code to perform alignement of Qwen 2.5 Math 1.5B in the notebook folder.
+Code to perform alignment of Qwen 2.5 Math 1.5B as prescribed in the assignment in the notebook folder.
+More coming soon.

 ## CS336 Spring 2025 Assignment 5: Alignment